Avestar Capital LLC Buys 234 Shares of Mondelez International, Inc. (NASDAQ:MDLZ)

-Avestar Capital LLC lifted its position in Mondelez International, Inc. (NASDAQ:MDLZ – Get Rating) by 7.0% during the 1st quarter, according to its most recent disclosure with the Securities and Exchange Commission.
-The fund owned 3,561 shares of the company’s stock after purchasing an additional 234 shares during the quarter.
-Avestar Capital LLC’s holdings in Mondelez International were worth $225,000 at the end of the most recent reporting period.
+Avestar Capital LLC increased its position in Mondelez International, Inc. (NASDAQ:MDLZ – Get Rating) by 7.0% in the first quarter, according to its most recent disclosure with the Securities and Exchange Commission.
+The firm owned 3,561 shares of the company’s stock after acquiring an additional 234 shares during the quarter.
+Avestar Capital LLC’s holdings in Mondelez International were worth $225,000 at the end of the most recent quarter.

-Other hedge funds have also recently modified their holdings of the company.
-Procyon Private Wealth Partners LLC grew its holdings in Mondelez International by 4.3% during the 4th quarter.
-Procyon Private Wealth Partners LLC now owns 5,724 shares of the company’s stock valued at $380,000 after buying an additional 234 shares in the last quarter.
-Sargent Bickham Lagudis LLC boosted its position in shares of Mondelez International by 4.9% during the 4th quarter.
-Sargent Bickham Lagudis LLC now owns 3,445 shares of the company’s stock valued at $228,000 after acquiring an additional 162 shares during the last quarter.
-CX Institutional grew its holdings in shares of Mondelez International by 79.9% in the fourth quarter.
-CX Institutional now owns 60,923 shares of the company’s stock valued at $4,040,000 after purchasing an additional 27,065 shares in the last quarter.
-First Midwest Bank Trust Division increased its position in Mondelez International by 6.9% in the fourth quarter.
-First Midwest Bank Trust Division now owns 7,725 shares of the company’s stock worth $512,000 after purchasing an additional 500 shares during the last quarter.
-Finally, TI Trust Inc. purchased a new stake in Mondelez International during the fourth quarter valued at $679,000.
-77.10% of the stock is currently owned by hedge funds and other institutional investors.
+Other large investors have also recently modified their holdings of the company.
+Alpha Paradigm Partners LLC increased its holdings in shares of Mondelez International by 197.9% in the fourth quarter.
+Alpha Paradigm Partners LLC now owns 2,419 shares of the company’s stock worth $160,000 after purchasing an additional 1,607 shares during the period.
+CWM LLC bought a new position in Mondelez International in the 4th quarter worth about $1,349,000.
+Brown Advisory Inc. raised its holdings in shares of Mondelez International by 6.8% in the 4th quarter.
+Brown Advisory Inc. now owns 200,720 shares of the company’s stock valued at $13,310,000 after acquiring an additional 12,802 shares in the last quarter.
+Resources Investment Advisors LLC. boosted its position in shares of Mondelez International by 115.2% during the 4th quarter.
+Resources Investment Advisors LLC. now owns 8,789 shares of the company’s stock valued at $583,000 after acquiring an additional 4,705 shares during the last quarter.
+Finally, Tobam grew its holdings in shares of Mondelez International by 56.7% during the first quarter.
+Tobam now owns 6,665 shares of the company’s stock worth $418,000 after purchasing an additional 2,413 shares in the last quarter.
+77.10% of the stock is owned by institutional investors.

+In other Mondelez International news, EVP Robin S. Hargrove sold 30,500 shares of the company’s stock in a transaction that occurred on Wednesday, May 11th.
+The stock was sold at an average price of $65.86, for a total transaction of $2,008,730.00.
+Following the completion of the transaction, the executive vice president now owns 32,024 shares of the company’s stock, valued at approximately $2,109,100.64.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
+0.32% of the stock is owned by insiders.

+Mondelez International (NASDAQ:MDLZ – Get Rating) last posted its quarterly earnings results on Tuesday, April 26th.
+The company reported $0.84 EPS for the quarter, beating analysts’ consensus estimates of $0.74 by $0.10.
+The company had revenue of $7.76 billion during the quarter, compared to analyst estimates of $7.47 billion.
+Mondelez International had a net margin of 14.34% and a return on equity of 14.72%.
+The firm’s revenue was up 7.3% compared to the same quarter last year.
+During the same period in the prior year, the business posted $0.77 EPS.
+Research analysts predict that Mondelez International, Inc. will post 2.95 EPS for the current year.

-The company also recently disclosed a quarterly dividend, which will be paid on Thursday, July 14th.
+The firm also recently announced a quarterly dividend, which will be paid on Thursday, July 14th.
 Investors of record on Thursday, June 30th will be paid a $0.35 dividend.
-The ex-dividend date is Wednesday, June 29th.
-This represents a $1.40 annualized dividend and a yield of 2.24%.
-Mondelez International’s dividend payout ratio (DPR) is currently 47.14%.
+The ex-dividend date of this dividend is Wednesday, June 29th.
+This represents a $1.40 annualized dividend and a dividend yield of 2.24%.
+Mondelez International’s payout ratio is presently 47.14%.

 Mondelez International Company Profile (Get Rating)